What Exactly Is "Agile Development?"

 We believe that flawlessly functioning software, that is efficient, powerful and easy to use, is the primary measure of progress.

 We set the bar very, very high.
 That's why Kipu has become the Gold Standard for addiction treatment.
 The ultimate EMR because we followed one guiding rule as we built Kipu: it must be easy to use.
 So while there's enormous power under the hood, the KipuEMR has become legendary for it's easy to use interface.
 We know how you work, so we built a system that understands how to save you time, effort and expense.
+At the end of the day, here's the primary metric that an agile development team should be judged by: Is the software working correctly?
+A good team needs to produce quality software -- all other measures are pretty much irrelevant if you can’t get it working correctly.

 We know that continuous attention to technical excellence and good design enhances agility.